seal-runtime/seal/docs/standard-library-reference/net/http/init.md

 ` params: {`

+> --- Query parameters to append to the url string

 `function HttpResponse.decode(self: HttpResponse): { [any]: any }`

+> --- decodes body to table, errors if body is invalid json or otherwise cannot be converted to table

 `function HttpResponse.unwrap_json(self: HttpResponse, default: { [any]: any }?): { [any]: any }`

+> --- decodes body as json or returns default value; errors if ok = false and default value not provided

 `function http.get(url: GetConfig): HttpResponse`